-Clipping PDFs in C# and .NET
+Clipping PDFs with C# and .NET

 Complete code